 We all receive radiation, known as “background radiation”, every day.
 This is due to natural causes from cosmic rays, from rocks, from travel and from the food we eat.
 Every x-ray we have results in a small additional dose of radiation; the level of dose varies with different types of x-ray examinations.

-If you require more information about the radiation dose you will receive from your examination please speak to the radiographer looking after you when you come for your test or click on the links below:
+If you require more information about the radiation dose you will receive from your examination, please speak to the radiographer looking after you when you come for your test or find more information below:

 Referrals & Clinician Guidance

 All Imaging referrals are either supported by a specialist pathway or by appointment (other than walk-in chest xray access).
 The service is open to direct access GP referrals through electronic ordering in ICE with reports readily available through the same mechanism.
 Consultant Radiologists may be contacted for further opinion on reports and for clinical advice on the most appropriate examination for patients.
 Please see iRefer that may also be of assistance.

 If you have any queries about your examination, or the service in general please contact us on 01582 718156.